devnulli/devnulli/README.md

 Right now, I live deep in that legacy world.
 When I entered my current job, I was SHOCKED!
 When I saw the first code lines, my first instinct was (literally) to stand up, and quit right away.
 I would never accept working in that environment.
 With that multi million € piece of worthless crap, sold as a success to the stakeholders...

 Next thing I remember, I had a talk with my boss, and what can I say.
 He said something in the effect of.
 "Well?
 How do you like it here?".
-And I think I said something like "I have never seen anything that bad before, in 13 years of my software-engineering career"...
-"Yeh well, I heard it's not that good..." he said, pretty pragmatic about it.
+And I think I said something like "I have never seen anything that bad before, in 13 years of my software-engineering career"...  and he kept on: "Yeh well, I heard it's not that good..." he said, pretty pragmatic about it.
 "Yes, we need to tackle that.
-We need people who see the problem." --- Ok, I said.
-I want to help.
+We need people who see the problem." --- *Ok, I said.
+I want to help.*

+## Inner Monologue ##
 (Mind: "WAIT..
 YOU WANTED TO QUIT..
-ARE YOU CRAZY?")
+ARE YOU CRAZY?
+HOW CAN YOU SAY THAT??
+THEY WORK THAT WAY FOR YEARS, DECADES..
+YOUR OUT OF YOUR LEAGUE MAN.
+WHAT THEY NEED IS CONSIDERING THERAPY!!")
+(Heart: "Yea.
+Sorry but I cant resist watching that story to the end.."")

 ### OH MY GOD ###